spurll/spellbook/examples/record.md

 * scent of bovine
 * touch of salamander
 * hot hope of monotreme
-* 8 pecks prisine stamen of creosote
+* 8 pecks pristine stamen of creosote
 * 1 pint æther
 * 5 ounces grim calcium
 * young mind of parrot